Sir James Bland Lamb, 1st Bt.1

 Lt.-Col. Robert James Lindsay-Loyd, 1st and last Baron Wantage of Lockinge was born on 16 April 1832.1 He was the son of Lt.-Gen. Sir James Lindsay and Anne Trotter.1 He married Hon.
 Harriet Sarah Loyd, daughter of Samuel Jones Loyd, 1st and last Baron Overstone and Harriet Wright, on 17 November 1858.1 He died on 10 June 1901 at age 69, without issue.1

-His name was legally changed to Robert James Lindsay-Loyd by Royal Licence.1 He was baptised with the name of Robert James Lindsay.1 He fought in the Crimean War.2 He gained the rank of Captain in the service of the Scots Fusilier Guards.2 He was decorated with the award of Victoria Cross (V.C.) on 24 February 1857, for his actions on 20 September and 5 November 1854.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He held the office of Member of Parliament (M.P.)
-(Liberal) between 1865 and 1885.1 He gained the rank of Lieutenant-Colonel in the service of the Scots Fusiliers.2 He held the office of Finance Secretary, War Office between 1877 and 1880.1 He was created 1st Baron Wantage of Lockinge, co.
-Berkshire [U.K.] on 23 July 1885.1 He gained the rank of Brigadier-General in the service of the Home Counties Infantry Volunteer Brigade.1 He was Colonel of the Berkshire Royal Volunteers.1 He held the office of Lord-Lieutenant of Berkshire.1 On his death, his title became extinct.1
+He was given the name of Robert James Lindsay at birth.1 His name was legally changed to Robert James Lindsay-Loyd by Royal Licence.1 He fought in the Crimean War.2 He gained the rank of Captain in the Scots Fusilier Guards.2 He was awarded the Victoria Cross (V.C.) on 24 February 1857, for his actions on 20 September and 5 November 1854.2 He held the office of Member of Parliament (M.P.)
+(Liberal) between 1865 and 1885.1 He gained the rank of Lieutenant-Colonel in the Scots Fusiliers.2 He held the office of Finance Secretary, War Office between 1877 and 1880.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1881.1 He was created 1st Baron Wantage of Lockinge, co.
+Berkshire [U.K.] on 23 July 1885.1 He gained the rank of Brigadier-General in the Home Counties Infantry Volunteer Brigade.1 He was Colonel of the Berkshire Royal Volunteers.1 He held the office of Lord-Lieutenant of Berkshire.1 On his death, his title became extinct.1

 Citations